-The Hyatt Credit Card: Another solid offering from Chase, this card offers benefits to frequent Hyatt visitors for a fairly low annual fee.
+The World Hyatt Credit Card: Another solid offering from Chase, this card offers benefits to frequent Hyatt visitors for a fairly low annual fee.

 Chase Sapphire Preferred: Chase offers one of the most flexible rewards programs, and points earned with its Sapphire Preferred card can be transferred to partnering hotel chains at a one-to-one value.

 Wyndham Rewards Visa Credit Card: Wyndham gives its patrons options.
 It has a card that charges an annual fee, but touts higher rewards and a card that skips the annual fee, but offers less rewards.
 We’ll break down both below.

 Capital One Venture Rewards: This general-purpose credit card is worth keeping in mind if all these hotel-loyalty programs have your head spinning.